bhim-shrestha/resocha/SECURITY.md

 We appreciate security researchers who:
 - Follow responsible disclosure practices
 - Give us reasonable time to fix issues
-- Don't exploit vulnerabilities maliciously
+- Do not exploit vulnerabilities maliciously

 We will:
 - Acknowledge your contribution